radeeyate/StratoSpore/README.md

 ### Fluorescence Measurement Board

 A PCB will be mounted to the flask of algae so we can receive the most accurate reading of Relative Fluorescence Units.
 An **AS7343** sensor is being used because it can capture visible light at 690 nm, which is close to the peak for chlorophyll fluorescence.
 It will communicate with the Raspberry Pi Pico 2 (or Orpheus Pico) over I2C.

+Despite designing a PCB for the AS7263, we were unable to get it to work and decided to use a AS7343 breakout board from SparkFun instead.

 ### GPS